Xilinx/graphanalytics/docs/src/louvainmod/overview.rst

 The Louvain algorithm is a hierarchical clustering algorithm, that recursively merges communities into a single node and executes the modularity clustering on the condensed graphs.
-The figure below illusrates final detected communites with 3 levels after the modularity value is maximized.
+The figure below illustrates final detected communities with 3 levels after the modularity value is maximized.

 .. image:: /images/louvain-hierarchy.png
    :alt: Louvain Modularity Formula